rishi110903/To-Do_WebApp/README.md

- Simple To-Do list CLI based application
+ Simple To-Do list Web application
  Taks involved in this app are :
  1. Add Tasks
  2. View Tasks